Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 ![Hack](/images/OSCP/HackThePlanet.jpg)

 This led to a good few days of enumeration and research before I popped my first box!
 Though when I did, I understood the method, the exploit, how the code worked and why it worked!
 This gave me a great sense of achievement!
-Once into the manual exploitation swing of things, compromising hosts became quicker!
+Once into the manual exploitation swing of things, compromising hosts became quicker but not necessarily easier!

 I made decent head way through the lab over the first 30 days, rooting a variety of hosts.
 The last 30 days though proved more difficult with progress slowing down dramatically due to work, family life and the difficulty level on the remaining hosts.
 I re-read the course material, along with additonal research but struggled to find a foothold in any of the other machines before my lab time expired.